SchwabischesBauernbrot/KoboldAI-Client-Wiki/Settings-Presets.md

 | Best Guess | A subtle change with alternative context settings. |
 | Pleasing Results | Expectable output with alternative context settings. |
 ## 13B Models
+Settings presets created in NovelAI for the Euterpe model.
 | Name | Description |
 | --- | --- |
 | Genesis | Stable and logical, but with scattered creativity. |